altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

-*And then he did a small skip and danced into the middle of the road* ~Just in time for the car, not having slowed down at all, to hit him~ *He folded under the hood and rolled underneath the tires* *Martha count three and a half rolls*
+*And then he did a small skip and danced into the middle of the road* ~Just in time for the car, not having slowed down at all, to hit him~ *He folded under the hood and rolled underneath the tires* ~Martha count three and a half rolls.
-*Some rational part of her brain managed to keep count* *Pulling him down and under as the car hobbled over him* *He rolled a few times on the pavement before laying motionless* *The car drove into the distance*
+Some rational part of her brain managed to keep count~ *Rossin was pulled down and under as the car lumped over him* *He rolled a few times on the pavement before laying motionless* *The car drove into the distance*
-*Martha rushed over into the middle of the street where his body lay* *She tried to brush her hair out of her face, to tuck it behind her ear* *She missed*
+*Martha rushed over into the middle of the street where his body lay* *She tried to brush her hair out of her face, to tuck it behind her ear* ~She missed.
-*Her hand was shaking*
+Her hand was shaking.
-~She never saw a car crash up close~
+She never saw a car crash up close~
 *A voice behind her called out, from where she had just been* 'R::Am I real?'
+*Rossin, without a scratch on him, dusted off his sleeve* 'R::I really would like to know a definitive answer to that.'
+*She did a double take*
-*Rossin, without a scratch on him, dusted off his sleeve* 'R::I really would like to know a definitive answer to that' ~She a double take: the body she had just been leaning over was gone~ 'R::But you most probably are, so would you get out of the street.'
+~the body she had just been leaning over was gone~ 'R::But you most probably are, so would you get out of the street.'
 }
 {